 On Slim's 12th birthday a man came to town with his daughter.
 The two were yodeling on the streets until people started throwing tomatoes at them.
 They tried cleaning themselves up behind a building when Slim approached them.
 He explained to them that he loved

 their music and wanted to know how to sing like that.
 Seeing the determination in Slim's eyes, the man and his young daughter taught Slim the art of yodeling for a good month.
-By that time Slim had become a pro but no one seemed to appreciate his yodeling, not even at home.
-His brother and a few of his friends made fun of him and so Slim was ashamed and stopped yodeling in front of people for a loooong time.
+By that time Slim had become a pro, but no one seemed to appreciate his yodeling, not even at home.
+His brother and a few of his friends made fun of him and so Slim was ashamed and stopped yodeling in front of people for a loooong time.~*Before Slim was 'Bad'*~

 .
 He ate often and built up a lot of muscle doing a lot of work.

-Finally Slim could not take it longer and decided to get back at the 'stuck-up Ranch Bosses' for not appreciating his talents by stealing their cattle and buying their land.
+Finally Slim could not take it any longer and decided to get back at the 'stuck-up Ranch Bosses' for not appreciating his talents by stealing their cattle and buying their land.*~Slim's Nephews~*

 During the time Slim was about to rage quit

 on his job as a farmhand, his brother Alphonse came for a visit with his three sons- Gil, Phil, and Bill.
 Alphonse and Slim had not spoken in a very long time and so they had a long discussion about their lives.
-Alphonse found out that his father's last name was Slick from their mother.
-Alphonse replaced his last name 'Slim' with 'Slick'.
+Alphonse found out from their mother that his father's last name was Slick.
+He replaced his last name 'Slim' with 'Slick'.
 He thought it suitable now that he was a City-Slicker

 anyway.
 He met a women in the city and they married and had four children- Gil, Phil, Bil, and their infant daughter Jill.
 Unfortunately the two fought often and one day Slick's wife just up and left.
 Slick's sons kept their mother's last name- 'Willie'.